The words of Genesis 28:15 have echoed through the ages, carrying a promise of God's unwavering presence and guidance:

 In the vicinity of Mevaseret Zion, the Jordanians strategically established fortified positions atop two prominent hills that held dominion over the crucial road to Jerusalem.
 These hills were named Sheikh Abdul Aziz, standing at an elevation of 820 meters, and Kherbat Lauza, towering at 840 meters.
 As the first day of the Six-Day War dawned on June 5, 1967, a pivotal directive was issued to seize control of these strategic vantage points.
 This daring mission was entrusted to the valiant soldiers of the Hormash Battalion from the Harel Brigade, a brigade that had previously fought gallantly during the War of Independence.

 Tragically, the mission exacted a heavy toll.
-Amidst the fervor of battle, 15 courageous fighters of the Hormash Battalion made the u
+Amidst the fervor of battle, 15 courageous fighters of the Hormash Battalion made the ultimate sacrifice.
+The indomitable spirit of these fallen heroes and their unwavering dedication to the cause would forever be etched in history.

 Today, perched upon the heights of Givat Sheikh Abdul Aziz, known also as Mount Ahiram, stands a solemn site of remembrance.
 This sacred ground serves as a poignant memorial to those who laid down their lives.
 It is fittingly named after Asa Yegori, the resolute commander of the battalion, who tragically fell in the line of duty.
 Asa Yegori's commitment and bravery were so exceptional that he was posthumously awarded the Badge of Honor, a recognition that underscored the extraordinary sacrifice he made for his nation.